taylordavids1021/DWA1_GitHub/README.md

 This exercise presents you with a working version of the “Book Connect” website you previously audited as your final challenge.
 However, you must use objects and functions as abstractions to make the code more maintainable, extendable and easier to change.

 You might have already done this in your audit, but this is an opportunity to revisit your decisions and perhaps adjust, change, remove or add abstractions to improve the codebase.
 Also, please remember that you are encouraged to consider higher-level concepts discussed in the previous lessons, such as documentation, Styleguides and abstractions.
 Finally, you can start from scratch with the initially provided repository, merely using the script.js file below as a replacement or continue working on your version (if you created one) and updating the data.js file as listed below.

+# DWA7

+# DWA8

+# DWA9

+# DWA10
+In this module, I am required to use the Shoelace component library in a brand-new JavaScript project and build the original Tally App example from the very first lesson using only Shoelace components.
+I have been provided with three user stories that should be met at a minimum, however, I am encouraged to add additional functionality.
+I am free to choose the components I think are best suited to meet these user stories.

+User Stories (Gherkin syntax)
+SCENARIO 1: Increment the counter by one
+ GIVEN the tally counter app is open
+ AND the counter is at 0
+ WHEN I click the "Add" button
+ THEN the counter should display 1
+SCENARIO 2: Decrement the counter by one
+ GIVEN the tally counter app is open
+ AND the counter is at 1
+ WHEN I click the "Subtract" button
+ THEN the counter should display 0
+SCENARIO 3: Resetting the Tally Counter
+ GIVEN the tally counter app is open
+ AND the counter value is 10
+ WHEN I click on the "Reset" button
+ THEN the counter value should change to 0
+ AND a confirmation message should be displayed that the counter has been reset